New Executives Pathway / Mentorship Program

 Who can participate?

-– Mentees: Executives appointed between July 1, 2024, and February 1, 2025, including those who participated in the New Executive Induction Forum on December 2, 2025, will receive a personal invitation to participate in the Program.
-Please note that mentees must be members of APEX at the time of registration.
+Mentees: Executives appointed since July 1, 2024 who participated in the New Executive Induction Forum on December 2, 2025, will receive a personal invitation to participate in the Program.
+Please note that mentees must be or become members of APEX at the time of registration.

-– Mentors: Experienced executives (EX-01 to EX-05) who wish to share their knowledge and support the next generation of executives in the federal public service are invited to submit their candidacy.
-Please note that mentors must be members of APEX at the time of registration.
+Mentors: Experienced executives (EX-01 to EX-05) who wish to share their knowledge and support the next generation of executives in the federal public service may express their interest and access the registration questionnaire through members of APEX’s networks, including APEX ambassadors, employee and executive networks representing equity seeking communities, members of the APEX Board of Directors, and APEX executives.
+Please note that mentors must be or become members of APEX at the time of registration.

-For its first edition of the Program, APEX seeks mentees appointed between July 1, 2024, and February 1, 2025, including those in the executive cohort who participated in the December 2, 2025 New Executive Induction Forum.
-Subsequent editions of the Mentorship Program will take place in March 2026 and June 2026, after the second and third Induction Forums.
+For the first edition of the Program, APEX will match invited mentees with mentors recruited through APEX’s networks, as defined above.
+Subsequent editions of the Mentorship Program will take place in March 2026 and June 2026, after the second and third New Executive Induction Forums take place.
 This phased implementation approach aims to ensure the success of the Program and establish a solid foundation.
 It will allow APEX to consider extending the Program to other members of the executive community.

 The relationship generally lasts 12 months, with approximately 15 hours divided into: